 A: In 2013, the Academy Nicholl Fellowships program received about $380,000 in entry fees.
 The program distributed $175,000 to the fellows and spent over $300,000 judging the entries.
 Considering administrative and other costs, it's clear that the Nicholl program is not remotely close to being a moneymaking operation.

 Q: Why can’t I find out my script’s status in the competition online?

-A: The only information we allow current entrants to see is whether their script has been received by the Academy Nicholl Fellowship.
+A: The only information current entrants can see is whether their script has been received by the Academy Nicholl Fellowships.
 Information about advancing or not advancing to the next round is sent to entrants by e-mail only.